Tips to design innovative

 Senior citizens are the largest-growing consumer group with the maximum amount of money to spend as they represent an expanding population segment with a lot of buying power.

-However, they are usually overlooked at when it comes to application/ user interface design or are considered only as an afterthought by most of the technology companies.
+However, they are usually overlooked at when it comes to mobile app ideas/ user interface design or are considered only as an afterthought by most of the technology companies.

-For senior citizens, the basic idea that you can access almost any piece of information, from almost anywhere is a mind-boggling concept, which is a feature all the tech specialists and application designers must make maximum use of.
+For senior citizens, the basic idea that you can access almost any piece of information, from almost anywhere is a mind-boggling concept, which is the innovative apps’ features all the tech specialists and application designers must make maximum use of.

 Before we get into User Interface guidelines for the senior citizen, let’s take a look at their age-related functional limitations and what are its implications: